clburlison/clburlison.com/about/site-info.md

 </details>
 <details>
   <summary>Search bar powered by by <u><a href= "https://swiftype.com/">Swiftype</a></u>.</summary>
   <p>I use to inject the search bar via Cloudflare's build in app support but the results were unreliable.
 Since then I have now embed the search bar in the header of this site.
-This might not give me the best results it definitely a 10/10 when you realize this is the free tier.
-The lack of easy to search website is definitely one of the downsides of a static website.</p>
+This might not give me the best results but it is definitely a 10/10 when you realize this is the free tier.
+The lack of an easy to search is definitely one of the downsides of a static website.</p>
 </details>
 <details>
   <summary>Content ideas are tracked via <u><a href= "https://github.com/clburlison/clburlison.github.io/issues">Github Issues</a></u> and <u><a href= "https://waffle.io/clburlison/clburlison.github.io">Waffle.io</a></u>.</summary>